nhsconnect/prm-practice-migration/_steps/migration-key-phases/06-initial-data-production-idp.md

 group: migration-key-phases
 ---

-The Initial Data Production is the point at which a snapshot of the existing clinical solution data is provided to the new supplier, who imports it into a test version of the new system for data checking.
+The Initial Data Production is the point at which a snapshot of the existing clinical solution data is provided to the new supplier, who imports it into a test version of the new solution for data checking.
 <!-- [UPLIFT] replaced 'system' with 'solution' -->